Archie Clark (basketball): Philadelphia 76ers

 In 1968, Clark was part of the trade (together with Darrall Imhoff and Jerry Chambers) that brought future Hall of Fame center Wilt Chamberlain to the Lakers from the Philadelphia 76ers, who had been the NBA's Most Valuable Player in the 1967-68 season.
 Chamberlain and the 76ers could not reach an agreement on salary and Chamberlain's request to receive an ownership interest in the team, and the Lakers and Chamberlain were able to reach an agreement on Chamberlain's tenure and salary.
-After the trade, Imhoff described Chamberlain as "the greatest offensive player who ever was invented for this game."
-Over the next five seasons in Los Angeles, Chamberlain's Lakers went to the NBA finals four times, winning once.

-Clark started the next three seasons (1968-71) for the 76ers.
+Clark started the next three seasons (1968 to 1971) for the 76ers.
 In his first season, he played only 26.1 minutes per game, on a team with future Hall of Fame shooting guard Hal Greer and point guard Wali Jones.
-However, he became the 76ers starting point guard for the 1969-70 season, and averaged 19.7 points and five assists in 37.8 minutes per game.
+However, he became the 76ers starting point guard for the 1969–70 season, and averaged 19.7 points and five assists in 37.8 minutes per game.

-His best season with the 76ers came in 1970-71, when he led the team in minutes played (39.6 per game) and assists (5.4 per game), while scoring 21.3 points per game, second on the team to future Hall of Fame forward Billy Cunningham.
-After losing in the Eastern Division playoffs the previous two seasons, the 76ers reached the Eastern Conference Semifinals, but lost to the Baltimore Bullets four games to three.
+Clark's best season with the 76ers came in 1970–71, when he led the team in minutes played (39.6 per game) and assists (5.4 per game), while scoring 21.3 points per game; second on the team to future Hall of Fame forward Billy Cunningham.
+After losing in the Eastern Division playoffs the previous two seasons, the 76ers reached the Eastern Conference semifinals, but lost to the Baltimore Bullets four games to three.
 Clark averaged 23.6 points per game in that series, and scored a game-high 37 points in the decisive 128–120 loss in Game 7.

 Baltimore Bullets

-He was acquired along with a 1973 second-round selection (19th overall-Louie Nelson) and cash by the Baltimore Bullets from the 76ers for Kevin Loughery and Fred Carter on October 17, 1971, after playing only one game for the 76ers.
-He originally refused to play for the Bullets under the same contract he had in Philadelphia.
-He rejoined the team nine days after the trade on October 26 while his contract was being renegotiated.
-Clark had a stellar year for the Bullets, leading them with a 25.1 point per game average, and eight assists per game, on a team that included future Hall of fame shooting guard Earl Monroe.
-He was selected as an All-Star, was 12th in NBA most valuable player voting and was named second-team All-NBA at guard.
+Clark was acquired along with a 1973 second-round selection (19th overall-Louie Nelson) and cash by the Baltimore Bullets from the 76ers for Kevin Loughery and Fred Carter on October 17, 1971, after playing only one game for the 76ers in the 1971–72 season.
+He originally refused to play for the Bullets under the terms of same contract he had with the 76ers.
+Clark rejoined the Bullets nine days after the trade, on October 26, while his contract was being renegotiated.
+Clark had a stellar year for the Bullets, leading them with a 25.1 point per game average, and eight assists per game, on a team that included future Hall of Fame shooting guard Earl Monroe.
+Clark was selected as an All-Star for the second time in his career, was 12th in NBA Most Valuable Player voting, and was named second-team All-NBA at guard.